 For example, if you prefer driving a max of 200 miles in one day, you can set that as the Outer Radius.
 But if there’s somewhere you’d like to see that’s only 100 miles away, you can set that as the Inner Radius.
 Optionally, you can also add a Middle Radius somewhere in-between to give you a better idea of where you’re at on the trip.
 Each of the radii appears as a different color, as seen above.

-It isn’t a free tool, though it’s very affordable and can save you money in the long run.
+It isn’t a free tool, though it’s very affordable and can save you money especially considering how much it saves in time and tracking expenses.
 Membership is currently priced at $39 a year with no automatic renewal and an unconditional 30-day refund if you’re not liking the features.
 You can learn more about signing up here.